Past Projects

 2015 OPR General Plan Guidelines Updates

-In 2015, LARC participated in utilizing our Framework as a resource to assist the development of the General Plan Guidelines of California’s Office of Planning and Research.
+In 2015, LARC participated in utilizing our Framework as a resource to assist the development of the General Plan Guidelines of California’s Office of Planning and Research (currently known as the Office of Land Use and Climate Innovation).
 The General Plan is essential towards a shared vision for the state, with the Guidelines themselves serving as a resource for regions to draft their own general plans.

 LARC’s Framework for Regional Climate Action and Sustainability specifically served as a tool to inform the updates to the Los Angeles regional updates.

-The Los Angeles Regional Collaborative for Climate Action and Sustainability, in partnership with Los Angeles County Internal Services Division Office of Sustainability, recently released 2010 community GHG inventories for every city in LA County as well as County unincorporated communities.
+In 2018, LARC and the Los Angeles County Internal Services Division Office of Sustainability, released 2010 community GHG inventories for every city in LA County as well as County unincorporated communities.
 These data serve as a baseline and starting point for critical climate action planning work that must occur throughout the region to comply with the mandates set forth in AB 32 – the Global Warming Solutions Act.

-Cities may obtain their 2010 inventory data by contacting their council of governments (COG) or the LARC.
+Cities may obtain their 2010 inventory data by contacting their council of governments (COG) or LARC.

 To learn move, view the LA County GHG Inventory informational guide.